Surface Tragus Piercing: Duration, Danger, Pain, Healing, Cost, Jewelry, Pros and Cons, Aftercare

 Surface Tragus Piercing Jewelry Size

-• Gauge: A standard surface tragus piercing is 16 or 18 gauges.
+- Gauge: A standard Surface Tragus piercing is 16 gauge (1.2mm) or 18 gauge (1.0mm).
 Along with finding the right gauge, you should pay attention to the length of the bar.

 Fortunately, a reputable piercer will insert your first piece of jewelry for you, so you're very likely to walk out of your appointment with the appropriate size.